1-Lipschitz Layers Compared

 However, the existence of adversarial examples could also lead to some problems, such as

-We call a function, a layer or a network 1-Lipschitz if the difference of two outputs is at most as big as the difference of the corresponding two inputs, or mathematically:
+Mathematically, we call a function, a layer or a network 1-Lipschitz if the difference of two outputs is at most as big as the difference of the corresponding two inputs:

 Once we know how to build 1-Lipschitz layers, we can simply construct 1-Lipschitz networks by stacking multiple of those layers.